potchy/wslarr/README.md

 # wslarr

-wslarr is a Servarr built to be run in Windows.
+wslarr is a Servarr built to be run in Windows with Docker Desktop.